 Lavers, T. (2016).
 ‘Understanding elite commitment to social protection: Rwanda’s Vision 2020 Umurenge Programme‘.
 ESID Working Paper No. 68.
 Manchester.

-Lavers, T. & Hickey, S. (2015).
+Lavers, T. and Hickey, S. (2015).
 ‘Investigating the political economy of social protection expansion in Africa: at the intersection of transnational ideas and domestic politics’.
 ESID Working Paper No. 47.
 Manchester.

 Other recent publications